Educating and informing citizens of the importance of history in the development of our county, state, and nation.

-Bob Montague, President; Vel Gray, Vice President; Diane Gravatt, Treasurer; Patricia Satterfield, Secretary; Minister Davelin Gresham, Bessida Cauthorne White, Susan Neal, Scott Krejci, Page Wittkamp, Stephen King, Beth Bader, Mike Carey, Kerry Robusto.
+Bob Montague, President; Bessida Cauthorne White, Vice President; Diane Gravatt, Treasurer; Patricia Satterfield, Secretary; Minister Davelin Gresham, Susan Neal, Scott Krejci, Page Wittkamp, Stephen King, Beth Bader, Mike Carey, Kerry Robusto.

 2019 Advisory Board:

-Larry Chowning, Celane Roden, Dr. Richard Shores, Ida Mae Shores, Cynthia Lewis, Barbara C. Cockrell, Barbara Gill, Cecil King, Rob Warner, Helen Chandler, Rev. Woodland Holmes, Donald Loop, Susan Neal, Claudia Soucek, and David Taylor.
+Larry Chowning, Celane Roden, Dr. Richard Shores, Ida Mae Shores, Cynthia Lewis, Barbara C. Cockrell, Barbara Gill, Cecil King, Rob Warner, Helen Chandler, Rev. Woodland Holmes, Donald Loop, Susan Neal, Claudia Soucek, Velma Gray and David Taylor.

 Helen Chandler, Registrar Consultant